-With each passing year, our students, residents, fellows and teaching faculty are asked to succeed in environments characterized by increased pressures and heightened expectations.
-Envisioning a milieu in which our stakeholders feel supported and engaged is an absolute imperative.
-Helping our educators and learners find and sustain wellness, personal satisfaction, and professional fulfillment will be an integral component of transforming our culture and advancing our bold vision for the future.
+With each passing year, our students, residents, fellows, staff and teaching faculty are asked to succeed in environments characterized by increased pressures and heightened expectations.
+Envisioning an environment in which our stakeholders feel supported and engaged is an absolute imperative.
+Helping all members of our academic community find and sustain wellness, personal satisfaction, and professional fulfillment will be an integral component of transforming our culture and advancing our bold vision for the future.